 Set the right example.
 If you’re a business owner or manager, take the lead when it comes to expressing appreciation.
 Other employees will soon follow suit.

 Find the unsung heroes.
 Trying to decide who to thank?
 Start with the silent types.
-Find those employees who keep their head down and produce great work.
+Find those employees who keep their heads down and produce great work.

 Create a public gratitude journal.
 That’s what the Administration and Finance office of UC Berkeley did.
 They set up a public ‘kudos website’ that displayed messages of appreciation.
 You can implement a simpler version of this, using a bulletin board in the workplace.